 [This article has been updated for patch 10.14]

-Patch 10.14 saw a few changes that shook the meta for Summoner Rift's bottom lane.
+Patch 10.14 saw a few changes that shook the meta for Summoner Rift’s bottom lane.
 To be specific, Ezreal got his mobility nerfed courtesy of the increased cooldown on his Arcane Shift while Varus got nerfs to both Piercing Arrow and Hail of Arrows.
-This gave rise to a few bot lane combos that you should definitely consider giving a shot!
+This gave rise to a new best bot lane combos in League of Legends that you should definitely consider giving a shot!

 League of Legends Best Bot Lane Combo – The Rundown

 If you want to start tearing up the bottom lane ASAP, we have a quick list of bot lane combos for you.
 To avoid confusion, we’ll start with the marksman followed by the support champion.

 - Ashe and Taric – Strong lane presence with good late game